 COVID-19: The impact on children, young people and families, and our immediate recovery

 The pandemic has had a huge impact on all of us.
 But for children and young people, who are still in the process of learning to navigate the world, the experience has been very different to that of adults.
 An enormous number of studies have been carried out since the start of the pandemic to understand the experiences of children and young people, which provide rich feedback for councils and the Government to consider in its future planning.
-The We have commissioned a report drawing together many of these studies to support this work, which is due for publication in Autumn 2020.
+We commissioned a report, ‘I Want to Do Well’ (pdf) 912KB which draws together many of these studies into one place.

 So far, while many children and young people have reported enjoying at least some of lockdown thanks to feeling happy at home and trying new activities and ways of learning, surveys also highlight a lot of worry about the future.
 In particular, various reports highlight increasing mental health and wellbeing issues, while issues around future employment opportunities were also key, including for care-experienced young people.
 The Children’s Society’s annual Good Childhood report found that the pandemic had impacted on children’s happiness, and that overall, 15 year-olds in Britain were among the unhappiest and least satisfied with their lives in Europe.